rciminera/School_District_Analysis/README.md

 ## Summary

-In reviewing the analysis the after Thomas High School ninth grade reading and math scores were replaced with NaNs, the most significant finding is that the difference in the analysis without the 9th grade scores is umremarkable.
+In reviewing the analysis after Thomas High School ninth grade reading and math scores were replaced with NaNs, the most significant finding is that the difference in the analysis without the 9th grade scores is unremarkable.

 The four major findings are as follows:

 1. District % Overall Passing was down after the changes but only by (30bps)
 2. Thomas High School's ranking at 2nd in the district did not change.
-3. Thomas High School's ninth grade math and reading scores were consistent with their gra
+3. There were no changes to Scores by School Size, Type, or Spending
-4. Thomas High School % Passing Reading down by (29bps)
+4.